Rudolph exits after scary hit, Ravens edge Steelers in OT

-PITTSBURGH (AP) — After Pittsburgh quarterback Mason Rudolph was knocked unconscious by a head-high hit in the third quarter Sunday, Justin Tucker made a 46-yard field goal in overtime to lift the Baltimore Ravens past the Steelers 26-23 on Sunday.
+PITTSBURGH (AP) — Earl Thomas saw Mason Rudolph step up in the pocket and took aim at what the Baltimore Ravens safety considered Pittsburgh quarterback’s “strike zone.”
+One ugly and illegal collision later, Rudolph lay motionless on the Heinz Field turf and one of the NFL’s most bitter rivalries was reborn.

+Thomas’ crunching hit to Rudolph’s chin left Rudolph with a concussion and Pittsburgh’s season in the hands of undrafted rookie free agent quarterback Devlin Hodges.
+While Hodges filled in admirably after Rudolph woozily made his way off the field and to a nearby hospital for further evaluation, the Ravens pulled out a 26-23 overtime victory that could have a significant ripple effect on both teams’ seasons.

-Baltimore (3-2) snapped a two-game skid when safety Marlon Humphrey stripped Steelers wide receiver JuJu Smith-Schuster and recovered the fumble at the Pittsburgh 34.
-Tucker knocked through the winner four plays later.
+Baltimore (3-2) snapped a two-game skid when safety Marlon Humphrey stripped Steelers wide receiver JuJu Smith-Schuster and recovered the fumble at the Pittsburgh 34 early in the extra period.
+Justin Tucker slipped a 46-yard field goal through the uprights four plays later as the Ravens won at Heinz Field for a second straight season.

-Lamar Jackson threw for 161 yards with a touchdown and three picks and also ran for a game-high 70 yards.
-Mark Ingram ran for a touchdown for the Ravens, who won in Pittsburgh (1-4) for the second straight season.

-Rudolph threw for 131 yards and a score before suffering a concussion following a hit to the chin by Baltimore safety Earl Thomas.
-Backup Devlin Hodges played admirably in Rudolph’s place, throwing for 68 yards and directing a pair of scoring drives after Rudolph’s exit.
-James Conner ran for 55 yards and a touchdown for Pittsburgh.

-Long one of the AFC’s most heated rivalries, the game took a turn in the third quarter with the Ravens leading 17-13.
+“(When overtime started) I was on the sideline and I was thinking, ‘Whatever happens right now, somebody’s going to make a big play and going to be remembered forever in the outcome of this game,'” Humphrey said.

+Maybe, but for all the weirdness of the game — from Lamar Jackson’s three interceptions to Steelers coach Mike Tomlin’s decision to kick off in overtime instead of taking the ball to another crucial late-game fumble by Smith-Schuster — it’s the visual of Rudolph unconscious on the turf in a silent stadium that will linger.

-The Steelers were facing third-and-11 at the Pittsburgh 12 midway through the third quarter when Rudolph dropped back to pass.
-The play broke down and Rudolph scrambled to his left and stepped up field.
+Trailing 17-13 and facing third-and-11 at the Pittsburgh 12 midway through the third quarter, Rudolph lined up in the shotgun and dropped back to pass.
+The play broke down and Rudolph scrambled to his left, stepping up the field in the process.
 He flicked the ball to teammate James Washington just before the crown of Thomas’ helmet hit Rudolph under the chin.
-Rudolph fell to the ground and lay on the field motionless for several minutes while several teammates became visibly upset as the stadium fell silent.
+Rudolph limply fell to the ground and laid there with his eyes closed while medical personnel rushed to attend to him.

+“I was just flying to the ball like I normally do,” said Thomas, who signed with Baltimore in the offseason after becoming a perennial Pro Bowler with Seattle.
+“I was asking the ref what happened and they said upstairs said that a part of my helmet kind of hit him in the chin, and that’s what caused the flag.
+I still believe that it wasn’t intentional on my part.”

+Rudolph eventually came to as trainers cut off his face mask.
+He needed to be helped off the field by his teammates because the cart used to treat seriously hurt players stalled.
+Tomlin wasn’t sure why the cart wasn’t working.

+“Ask somebody that is in charge of that,” Tomlin said.
+“I don’t drive carts and things of that nature.”

-The scene of players on both sides going down to one knee while a medical team attended to Rudolph was eerily similar to the on-field reaction in Cincinnati in December, 2017 when Steelers linebacker Ryan Shazier sustained a spinal injury.
-Rudolph was able to stand up and be helped off the field by several teammates, a move made necessary when the medical cart wouldn’t start.
-Shazier, currently on the Physically Unable to Perform list while he continues his rehab from spinal stabilization surgery, walked over to Rudolph and briefly comforted him as Rudolph made his way to the locker room for further treatment and examination as the crowds chanted “throw him out” at Thomas.
+The scene of players on both sides going down to one knee while Rudolph was being treated was eerily similar to the on-field reaction in Cincinnati in December 2017 when Steelers linebacker Ryan Shazier sustained a spinal injury.
+Shazier, currently on the physically unable to perform list while he continues his rehab from spinal stabilization surgery, walked over to Rudolph and briefly comforted him as Rudolph made his way to the locker room for further treatment and examination as the crowd chanted “Throw him out!” at Thomas.

-Rudolph’s injury thrust Hodges, an undrafted rookie free agent out of Samford, into a role he couldn’t have envisioned when the Steelers signed him to be a “camp” arm before organized team activities.
-He played well in the preseason but didn’t make the cut only to find himself signed to the practice squad when Pittsburgh traded Josh Dobbs to Jacksonville.
-Hodges was elevated to backup status when Roethlisberger went down with an elbow injury.

-He trotted onto the field when Rudolph ducked out of view and hardly looked nervous, leading the Steelers on a drive that ended with Conner’s 1-yard touchdown run that put the Steelers in front.
-Baltimore pulled even on Tucker’s field goal.
-Hodges later used a 21-yard sprint to set up Chris Boswell’s go-ahead field goal with 2:41 remaining.
-Jackson countered with a drive that ended with Tucker’s third field goal that tied it with 14 seconds remaining.
+“When you see somebody lying lifeless like that it kind of strikes a bell,” Pittsburgh linebacker Bud Dupree said.
+“Any human being that cares about somebody in that type of situation will feel a certain way. … When something like that happens, it makes a trigger go off in your brain and you’ve got to control yourself.”

+Baltimore coach John Harbaugh likened the hit to “kind of like a boxing deal,” adding he did not believe it was Thomas’ intent to hit the 6-foot-5 Rudolph so high.

 INJURIES